athgokhale/project-team-06/product.md

     * Allow users to discover new information (which information?
 And, why couldn't they discover it before?)
     * Provide users with more accurate and/or informative data (what kind of data?
 Why is it useful to them?)

+ 1. Convenient
+	- Easy way to ditigize a physical schedule
+	- Saves the need to carry around paper
+ 2. Has more value than taking a picture of a schedule
+	- User can set alerts for specific sessions/events of interest
 ----

 ### Highlights